Magnetic field reversal in the turbulent environment around a repeating fast radio burst

+Fast radio bursts (FRBs) are millisecond flashes of radio waves \cite{Lorimer2007} from distant galaxies.
+Their emission mechanism, sources and local environments are not well understood.
+The magnetization and density of astrophysical plasmas along the line-of-sight (LOS) between an FRB source and Earth modify the FRB's polarization properties and can provide constraints on the source's local environment.
+FRB discoveries exhibiting new properties often have provided insight into the media and origins of these enigmatic sources, for instance observations of highly magnetized and variable plasma environments in FRBs \cite{MICHILLI2018,Xu2022,McKinven2022_180916RM}, detection of FRB-like bursts from a known Galactic magnetar \cite{chime1935,Bochenek20201935} and detection of `nano-shots' in FRB bursts comparable to Crab pulsar \cite{Nimmo2021+20200120E}.

-The discovery and localization of \frb\ was recently reported, including its localization to a dwarf host galaxy at cosmological redshift $z=0.241$ \cite{Niu2021}. \frb\ stands out among known FRBs in several properties, including its sustained high repetition rate of $R_{\rm 1.2GHz}(>9.3{\rm \,mJy\,ms}) = 4.5^{1.9}_{-1.5} {\rm hr}^{-1}$, its co-location with a compact ``persistent radio source'' (PRS), and the unusually dense plasma environment near the source.
-The electron column density $n_e(l)$ as a function of the distance along the line-of-sight $l$ is quantified by the ``dispersion measure,'' ${\rm DM} = \int n_{\rm e}(l) dl$.
-For \frb, the DM is significantly larger than can be attributed to the Milky Way and the intergalactic medium (IGM), which dominate the DM budget of most other FRBs.
-The rest-frame local contribution to DM is $\rm DM_{host} = 902^{+88}_{-128}$ \dmunits \cite{Niu2021}, and is around an order of magnitude larger than the average value of inferred FRB $\rm DM_{host}$ values, implying a large number of free electrons in \frb's environment \cite{Macquart}.
-In several ways \frb\ is analogous to the first localized repeating source, FRB\,121102\cite{Chatterjee2017,Tendulkar2017}; it is an active repeating FRB in a low-metallicity dwarf galaxy associated with a PRS.
-FRB\,121102 has an extraordinarily high Faraday rotation measure (RM)\cite{MICHILLI2018}, but until now the RM of \frb\ had not been measured.
-The RM quantifies the amount of Faraday rotation of the light integrated along the line-of-sight, given by $RM \propto \int n_e(l)B_{||}(l)dl$, where $B_{||}$ is the component of the magnetic field parallel to the line-of-sight.
+The repeating \frb\ has been localized to a dwarf galaxy at redshift $z=0.241\pm 0.001$ \cite{Niu2021}. \frb\ has a sustained high repetition rate at 1.2 GHz above a given fluence and is given by $R_{\rm 1.2GHz}(>9.3{\rm \,mJy\,ms}) = 4.5^{1.9}_{-1.5} {\rm hr}^{-1}$ (where $ \rm 1 mJy = 10^{-29} W\,m^{-2}\,Hz^{-1}$).
+It is co-located with a compact persistent radio source (PRS), and has a large contribution from the host galaxy to its LOS electron column density.
+The integrated electron column density $n_e(l)$ along the LOS distance, $l$, is quantified by the dispersion measure, ${\rm DM} \equiv \int n_{\rm e}(l) dl$.
+For \frb, the DM is larger than the foreground Milky Way and the intergalactic medium (IGM), which dominate the DMs of most other FRBs \cite{Macquart2020}.
+The rest-frame contribution of the host galaxy to the DM of \frb is $\rm DM_{host} = 902^{+88}_{-128}$ \dmunits \cite{Niu2021,ocker+22}, (where $\rm 1~pc =3.08\times10^{16}~m$) about an order of magnitude larger what is typical for FRB hosts, implying a large number of free electrons in the local environment \cite{Macquart}. \frb\ has several similarities with the repeating FRB\,20121102A (05h31m59s, +33d08$'$53$''$) \cite{Chatterjee2017,Tendulkar2017} - both are located in dwarf galaxies with low abundance of heavy elements and are associated with a PRS.
+Another important measure, the Faraday rotation measure (RM), quantifies the amount of Faraday rotation of the radio waves integrated along the LOS distance,$l$, given by $RM = [e^3/(2\pi m_{\rm e}^2 c^4)]\int n_e(l)B_{||}(l)dl$, where $B_{||}$ is the component of the magnetic field parallel to the LOS, $e$ is the charge of an electron, $c$ is the speed of light and $m_{e}$ is the mass of an electron.
+Faraday rotation is termed as the rotation of the plane of polarization of a linearly polarized wave when it propagates through a magnetized plasma \cite{FaradayRotation1846}.
+FRB\,20121102A has a high RM \cite{MICHILLI2018}, but the RM of \frb\ has not previously been monitored.